tardisgallifrey/ads1115/README.md

 Things to do:
-1. Currently working on a main program that reads function values from the command line and returns the value.
+1. Currently working on a main program that reads function values from the command line and returns the value (in progress, see adsget.c).
 2. Plan to write program such that it can be used with PHP to display an analog input value in a web page.
 3. Not a programming task, but experiment with a way to